pgq18/Design_of_Micro_Nano_Sensors_PROJECT/README.md

-# Design of Micro Nano Sensors PROJECT
+# Design of Micro and Nano Sensors PROJECT
-# SME, SUSTech
+# SME315